Altinity/clickhouse-backup/ReadMe.md

 [![Telegram](https://img.shields.io/badge/telegram-join%20chat-3796cd.svg)](https://t.me/clickhousebackup)
 [![Docker Image](https://img.shields.io/docker/pulls/alexakulov/clickhouse-backup.svg)](https://hub.docker.com/r/alexakulov/clickhouse-backup)

-Tool for easy ClickHouse backup and restore with S3 and GCS support
+Tool for easy ClickHouse backup and restore with cloud storages support

 ## Features

 - Easy creating and restoring backups of all or specific tables
 - Efficient storing of multiple backups on the file system
-- Most efficient AWS S3/GCS uploading and downloading with streaming compression
+- Uploading and downloading with streaming compression
 - Support of incremental backups on remote storages
+- Works with AWS, GCS, Tencent COS, FTP

 ## Limitations

 - ClickHouse above 1.1.54390 is supported
 - Only MergeTree family tables engines
 - Backup of 'Tiered storage' or `storage_policy` IS NOT SUPPORTED!
-- Maximum backup size on remote storages is 5TB
+- Maximum backup size on cloud storages is 5TB
 - Maximum number of parts on AWS S3 is 10,000 (increase part_size if your database is more than 1TB)

 ## Download